 After the fish marinates, you dab off the marinade and rub it with your spice rub mixed with a little olive oil and let it sit for 15 minutes then its blackening time!
 Blackening isn’t just burning – or we all might be expert at blackening by now, but is a cooking method in which fish or chicken is cooked in an extremely hot cast-iron skillet for a few minutes to sear the outside of the fish.
 The smoking skillet combined with the spice rub gives blackened food a a nice crispy seasoned crust.
 And the best part is cooking literally takes minutes – about 3 minutes per side which makes these Blackened Fish Tacos extra company friendly – do all the prep beforehand and when friends arrive, cook for 6 minutes!

 These marinated Blackened Fish Tacos would not be complete without the refreshing sweet tang of the crunchy Pineapple Cucumber Slaw against the blackened smoky spice rubbed fish.
-Because after all, the best thing about tacos is layering them with flavors and textures so you have mouthfuls of spicy, savory, sweet, tangy, creamy all in one mouthful.
+Pineapple salsas or slaws are one of my favorite additions to tacos from my Chili Lime Chicken Tacos and Tacos Al Pastor to my Teriyaki Chicken Tacos. because after all, the best thing about tacos is layering them with flavors and textures so you have mouthfuls of spicy, savory, sweet, tangy, creamy all in one mouthful.
 The Pineapple Cucumber Slaw is a quick tossing together of fresh pineapple, red cabbage, cucumber, red onion, cilantro and lime juice – so refreshingly delicious and so ready to be piled on your Fish Tacos!

 What to Serve with Fish Tacos?